thementat42/Manganese/docs/01_variables.md

 uint8 small_number = 250;
-int b = a;  # the value of a is copied into b b = 7;  # b is 7, a is still 3
+int b = a;  # the value of a is copied into b b = 7;  # b is 7, a is still 3 char c = 'c';
 ```

+Note that characters are declared using single quotes

 ### === Integer and Floating-point precision